Bluestorm-Robotics/TrackerBot/README.md

 ## Step 1

-Install the IMU as shown below, using a light blue screw and nut.
+Install the IMU as shown below, using a dark blue screw and nut.

 [![Image](Pictures/step1.png)]
 [![Image](Pictures/step2.png)]